-Why Jon Lester could be the game changer for the Cubs' season
+Why Jon Lester could be the game-changer for the Cubs' season

-Why Jon Lester could be the game changer for the Cubs’ season
+Why Jon Lester could be the game-changer for the Cubs’ season

-MIAMI – Nobody in the Cubs’ clubhouse is going to claim they’ve got this thing figured out yet, especially the lineup-load of young hitters.
+MIAMI — Nobody in the Cubs’ clubhouse is going to claim they have this figured out yet, especially a lineup loaded with young hitters.

 Even with a 5-3 victory over the Marlins on Saturday, the Cubs haven’t won so much as back-to-back road games since April.

-They fell behind early again – the 57th game in which they’ve trailed (of 74).
+They fell behind early again — the 57th game of 74 in which they’ve trailed.

-And the hitting star of the day, Javy Baez, pinned the lineup’s struggles this year on Kyle Schwarber and Company’s inability to adequately replace departed leadoff man Dexter Fowler.
+And the hitting star of the day, Javy Baez, pinned the lineup’s struggles on Kyle Schwarber and Company’s inability to adequately replace departed leadoff man Dexter Fowler.

 But by the time Jon Lester got done retiring 18 of the final 20 batters he faced after a three-run homer in the first, it was clear something was different about this team than the “Embrace the Suck” ethic they lived for two months — but only wear on T-shirts lately.